Morgan Rielly: Professional

 Rielly made his professional debut at the end of the 2012–13 season with the Toronto Marlies of the American Hockey League (AHL).
-At the start of the 2013–14 NHL season, Rielly made the Maple Leafs roster out of training camp.
+At the start of the 2013–14 NHL season, Rielly made the Maple Leafs' roster out of training camp.
 He made his NHL debut on October 5, 2013, against the Ottawa Senators.
-On December 16, 2013, Rielly scored his first NHL goal, against Stanley Cup winner Marc-André Fleury of the Pittsburgh Penguins.
+On December 16, Rielly scored his first NHL goal, against Marc-André Fleury of the Pittsburgh Penguins.

-Rielly recorded his first multigoal game with two goals against Cam Talbot of the New York Rangers on February 10, 2015.
+Rielly recorded his first multi-goal game with two goals against Cam Talbot of the New York Rangers on February 10, 2015.

-Throughout the 2015–16 season, Rielly earned much praise from Maple Leafs head coach Mike Babcock, as well as other figures of management.
+Throughout the 2015–16 season, Rielly earned much praise from Maple Leafs' head coach Mike Babcock, as well as other figures of management.
 In addition, he would see an increase in ice time, often appearing on the top pairing for the club.
 He also set career highs in multiple offensive categories such as goals, assists and points.
 Rielly signed a six-year, $30 million contract on April 13, 2016, carrying an average value of $5 million a season.
 Before the 2016–17 season, Rielly was named as one of the Maple Leafs' alternate captains, along with teammates Tyler Bozak, Leo Komarov, and Matt Hunwick.
-He had his first career four-point game (1 goal and 3 assists), on November 11, 2016, during a 6–3 win against the Philadelphia Flyers.
-He spent most of the 2016–17 season with rookie Nikita Zaitsev on the Leafs' shutdown defence pairing, and finished the season with 27 points in 76 games.
-Rielly was nominated for the Bill Masterton Trophy at the end of the 2016–17 season.
+He had his first career four-point game (one goal and three assists), on November 11, 2016, during a 6–3 win against the Philadelphia Flyers.
+He spent most of the 2016–17 season with rookie Nikita Zaitsev on the Maple Leafs' shutdown defence pairing, and finished the season with 27 points in 76 games.
+Rielly was nominated for the Bill Masterton Memorial Trophy at the end of the 2016–17 season.

 Rielly during the 2017–18 season.
 Rielly ended the season with a then-career high 52 points, helping the Leafs make their second consecutive playoffs.

 During the 2017–18 season, Rielly was injured in a game against the Philadelphia Flyers on January 19, 2018, and was placed on injured reserve on January 22.
-He was back in the Leafs' lineup on February 3, 2018, after missing six games.
-Despite his injury, Rielly and fellow defenceman Jake Gardiner became the first two Leafs defenceman to record at least 50 points in a season since Tomáš Kaberle and Bryan McCabe accomplished the feat in 2006–07.
-He ended the regular season with a career-high 46 assists and 52 points, tying Gardiner for the team points leader amongst Leafs defencemen, and helped propel the Leafs to their second consecutive playoff showing.
-Despite pushing the Boston Bruins to seven games, the Leafs lost the series in the first round, as Rielly finished the playoffs with five points.
+He was back in the Maple Leafs' lineup on February 3, after missing six games.
+Despite his injury, Rielly and fellow defenceman Jake Gardiner became the first two Toronto's defencemen to record at least 50 points in a season since Tomáš Kaberle and Bryan McCabe accomplished the feat in 2006–07.
+He ended the regular season with a career-high 46 assists and 52 points, tying Gardiner for the team points leader amongst Maple Leafs' defencemen, and helped propel the team to their second consecutive playoff showing.
+Despite pushing the Boston Bruins to seven games, the Maple Leafs lost the series in the first round, as Rielly finished the playoffs with five points.